Here are some of the basic parts of a typical publishing contract. Try not to fall asleep.

 These are the specific rights that are granted in the agreement.
-Sometimes this can mean everything under the sun (book rights, film rights, audio rights, tv rights, electronic rights, etc.), or it could just be for one specific thing (trade paperback reprint rights only).
-Who could say, really?
+Sometimes this can mean everything under the sun, such as:

 This is the fun part.
-The advance is the money that a publisher pays you up front to publish the book.
+The advance is the money that a publisher pays the author up front to publish the book.
 Take it to the bank, it’s yours to keep, even if your book only sells two copies.
 Huzzah!